Set up a Valheim server: Here’s how

 Three Valheim server set-ups and IONOS packages for them

 For the three server options presented, IONOS has a few packages to choose from, which differ in terms of scope of services and costs.
-To make it easier for you to find the right package, we have compiled three possible set-ups for your own Valheim server in the following table, including the appropriate rates for vServers, cloud servers, and dedicated servers at IONOS.
+To make it easier for you to find the right package, we have compiled three possible set-ups for your own Valheim server in the following table, including the appropriate rates for vServers and cloud servers at IONOS.

 Recommended Cloud Server